 Your bank now charges your purchase amount to your credit card account.
 On the specific date, your bank will generate an account statement, listing all the credit and debit transactions in your account.
 If the debits are higher than credits, you have to pay the difference to your bank.
 You will also be given a due date, which is the last date by which you have to repay your bank in full.
 Failure to pay off this amount in full by due date will mean you will have to pay late fees as well as interest charges to the bank.
 These fees and charges can be very high, so be very careful.

 Credit cards are a powerful credit tool to help you tide over short term financial requirements.
-However they must be used judiciously, as any misuse of the credit card can attract stiff charges and make you fall into debt trap, besides destroying your credit rating.
-So the watch word is - BE CAREFUL when using the credit card.
+However they must be used judiciously, as any misuse of the credit card can lead to high charges and make you fall into a debt trap, besides dropping your credit score drastically.
+So the watch word is - BE DISCIPLINED TO REPAY your credit card!